gullabi/gullabi.github.io/blog/_posts/2021-06-29-pensem-FOSS-article.md

 <br>In short, in addition to investment, it is
 <strong>necessary to assume a strategy of technological sovereignty</strong> that involves actors from the free software community and private initiatives, to public administration.
 Open innovation has the potential to drive local initiatives, motivate large companies and also energize the community to adopt and maintain these key technologies.
 Over the last 3 years, Catalan has made a fairly significant leap, however
-<strong>we have one more step to bring the technological experience and new products to the market</strong> .
+<strong>we have one more step to bring the technological experience and new products to the market</strong>.
 <br>

 <h3>References of interest:</h3>
 <ul>
 <li>Vosk is a free software project to make the Kaldi speech recognition engine more accessible.
 It is powered by Alphacephei and the main contributor is Nikolay V. Shmyrev.
 The models in Catalan are on their website <a href="https://translate.google.com/website?sl=auto&amp;tl=en&amp;nui=1&amp;u=https://alphacephei.com/vosk/models" target="_blank">https://alphacephei.com/vosk/models</a></li>
-<li>Els models del motor de reconeixement de la parla entrenats per Ciaran O'Reilly estàn disponibles a <a href="https://translate.google.com/website?sl=auto&amp;tl=en&amp;nui=1&amp;u=https://huggingface.co/ccoreilly/wav2vec2-large-xlsr-catala" target="_blank">https://huggingface.co/ccoreilly/wav2vec2-large-xlsr-catala</a> i <a href="https://translate.google.com/website?sl=auto&amp;tl=en&amp;nui=1&amp;u=https://github.com/ccoreilly/wav2vec2-catala" target="_blank">https://github.com/ccoreilly/wav2vec2-catala</a></li>
+<li>The speech recognition modes trained by Ciaran O'Reilly can be accessed here <a href="https://huggingface.co/ccoreilly/wav2vec2-large-xlsr-catala" target="_blank">https://huggingface.co/ccoreilly/wav2vec2-large-xlsr-catala</a> and <a href="https://github.com/ccoreilly/wav2vec2-catala" target="_blank">https://github.com/ccoreilly/wav2vec2-catala</a></li>
 </ul> &nbsp;